Odeon Theatre

 10039

-According to the date plaque in the stonework on the upper part of the facade, the Odeon Theatre opened in 1910 and was first used as a vaudville theatre (with some motion picture use) and is listed as operating as a full time movie theatre in 1925.
-For many years it was operated by the same chain that operated the nearby Roosevelt Theatre on Seventh Avenue and the Douglas Theatre on Lennox Avenue.
+According to the date plaque in the stonework on the upper part of the facade, the Odeon Theatre was built in 1910.
+It was opened in early-1911 by the M. Morgenthau Jr. Co. and was first used as a vaudeville theatre with motion picture use.
+The 1,100-seat Odeon Theatre was an early theatre designed by noted theatre architect Thomas W. Lamb.
+It was leased to the 16th Street Theatre Company in August 1911.
+It is listed as operating as a full time movie theatre by 1925.
+For many years it was operated by the same chain that operated the nearby Roosevelt Theatre on 7th Avenue and the Douglas Theatre on Lennox Avenue.

 It is listed in Film Daily Yearbooks 1930-1933 and 1940-1955 as being a “Negro theatre” catering to African-American audiences.